 Ownership Continuation Rules

 Beyond age limits, continued ownership statutes aim to prevent "import for export" schemes, a form of tariff evasion.
-Without these, importers could ostensibly buy a vehicle abroad for nominal declared value, ship it in, and then flip it immediately for profit without actually utilizing the vehicle in-country as intended by trade policy.
+Without these, importers could ostensibly buy a vehicle abroad for nominal declared value, ship it in, and flip it immediately for profit without utilizing the vehicle in-country as intended by trade policy.

 Requiring the importer to retain possession as legal/registered owner for one to three years proves bona fide import was not simply to bypass duties and regulations via "shuttle" trade.